jzuhone/pyxsim/doc/source/how_it_works.rst

 Once we have generated our large sample of photons in the previous step, we can create a set of simulated events by projecting them along a particular line of sight.
 The line of sight is used to determine both the position of each event on the sky as well as the Doppler shift of the photon from the velocity of the material it was emitted from.
-The photons are subsequently cosmologically redshifted as well, if the source is cosmologically distant.
-In this step, more realistic values of the exposure time and the collecting area may be chosen, to reduce the number of photons from the initally large Monte-Carlo set.
 Additionally, this is the step where foreground Galactic absorption is optionally applied.
 The final product is a set of events.

 Figure 1 also shows how the photons are projected from the three-dimensional source along the sight-line toward the observer.
 The details of how events are created can be found in :ref:`event-lists`.